solid-app/LinkedPro/README.md

 -   Create a new post
 -   Create a comment in a post
 -   Follow a user (via WebId)
--   Share photos and videos (React player for videos)
+-   Share videos (React player for videos)
 -   Like posts
--   Delete Posts
 -   Agregate all Posts from followed users
 -   Auto authenticate user on refresh
 -   Sign Out